beiji-ma/engineering-semantics-evm/README.md

 For discussions related to:

 - semantic modeling
 - engineering version control
 - AI-native engineering systems
 - digital thread / digital twin consistency

 please open an Issue in this repository or contact the maintainers via your preferred collaboration channel.

 ---

-**Engineering Versioning Model (EVM)** —
+\*\*Engineering Versioning Model  —\
 *from revision logs to semantic engineering evolution.*